frob/frob.github.com/content/posts/2026-05-10-content-gatekeeping-in-a-genai-world.md

     - frontpage
 ---

+Let me start with a bit of history.
+It might seem like a hard thing for today's generation to understand, but content used to cost money.
+Especially novel or reliable content.
+In order to keep up with the latest in science or tech, one needed to subscribe to journals or magazines.
+An encyclopedia set was an expensive necessity before the age when almost all written content became free.

+It was during this time that the foundations of the World Wide Web were being laid in the internet protocols that would become HTTP — the protocol that serves web pages and other hypermedia to the world.
+And that is why HTTP has had a provision for "Payment Required" responses that has gone unused for 30 years.

+HTTP, the communication layer of the web, was designed with the expectation that content would cost money.
+Instead, the web became a mostly ad-based platform.
+But those days might be coming to an end.
+As the browser stops being a destination platform, more and more people are getting their content through means that don't show them ads.
+Worse yet, they are getting the content directly.
+As more and more people access content through GenAI services — Claude, Gemini, ChatGPT, DeepSeek, Copilot — they are no longer reading from a single source but rather a distillation of many.
+In that world, who should be paid, and do ads even make sense?

+There is actually way more to it than that.
+We haven't even talked about training data.

-# The training data fight is over.
+## The training data fight is over.
 The access fight is just starting.

 For two years now the conversation about AI and content has been stuck on one question: who gets paid for what was already used to train the models?
 It is a real question with billion-dollar answers, but it is also a question about the past.
 Meanwhile a different question has been quietly assembling itself in the background — who gets paid when a model goes to fetch something *right now* — and almost nobody is talking about it, even though the plumbing is already getting installed.

+There are two sides to the content payment coin: paying for training and paying for inference.
 So let me lay out the two paradigms next to each other, because I think the second one is where things actually get interesting.

 ## Paradigm one: licensing the training corpus